vilasvarghese/linux/Readme.md

 Examples:

-Check the type of a text file: file my_document.txt
+Check the type of a text file:

+file my_document.txt
+# Output Example: my_document.txt: ASCII text
-Check the type of a directory: file my_folder
+Check the type of a directory:

+file my_folder
+# Output Example: my_folder: directory
-Check the type of an executable program: file /bin/ls
+Check the type of an executable program:

+file /bin/ls
+# Output Example: /bin/ls: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 3.2.0, BuildID[sha1]=..., stripped
-mkdir (Make Directory) - Creating Folders
+5. mkdir (Make Directory) - Creating Folders 📁
 The mkdir command is used to create new directories (folders).

 Purpose: To create one or more new directories.